eusip/SILICONE-benchmark/README.md

 ### Benchmark Summary

 The Sequence labellIng evaLuatIon benChmark fOr spoken laNguagE (SILICONE) benchmark is a collection of resources for training, evaluating, and analyzing natural language understanding systems specifically designed for spoken language.
-All datasets are in the English language and covers a variety of domains including daily life, scripted scenarios, joint task completion, phone call conversations, and televsion dialogue.
+All datasets are in the English language and cover a variety of domains including daily life, scripted scenarios, joint task completion, phone call conversations, and televsion dialogue.
 Some datasets additionally include emotion and/or sentimant labels.

 <!--
 -- ### Supported Tasks and Leaderboards